Justified and Unjustified: AIGA competitions 2012

 The AIGA creates a series of shows that are 5-year retrospectives on individual topics.
 For example, the past five years of data visualization, or typography and font design, or environmental graphics, or identity design, web design, or book design (electronic or otherwise), or whatever is a viable and interesting category.
 The shows are free to entrants and the judges are required to know about and recommend relevant work that wasn't entered.
 The show then becomes a fair survey of what is going on in a given area.
 There would be an exhibition at national headquarters, it would travel and there would be a beautifully designed catalog of the show.
 (The catalogs are for sale, and are not given away for free to AIGA members.
 There can also be an app for sale as well.)

-here that propose new ways to celebrate design that are consistent with today’s
+We welcome suggestions here that propose new ways to celebrate design that are consistent with today’s media and practices.

 What do you suggest?